 Presbyterian Women has committed itself to eradicating racism and increasing the cultural proficiency of the organization and its members through self-evaluations and racial ethnic dialogue groups.

 This triennial event is an opportunity for Presbyterian women from across the country (and around the world!) to gather for worship, education, community-building, fun, and renewal.
 Mark your calendars for the 2021 Churchwide Gathering of Presbyterian Women: August 5–8, 2021 in St. Louis, Missouri!

 Global Exchange is a relationship-building, fact-finding trip that takes Presbyterian Women to another part of the world to hear the joys and pain of our sisters.

-USA Mission Experience is a triennial, fact-finding, relationship-building trip that takes Presbyterian Women to an area of the United States to learn about the region’s history and culture, and the region’s existing church ministries.
+USA Mission Experience is a fact-finding, relationship-building trip that takes Presbyterian Women to an area of the United States to learn about the region’s history and culture, and the region’s existing church ministries.